 Pinterest, Facebook, and Instagram continue to be some of the top traffic generating sources.
 These also drive many leads for the eCommerce sites.

 While organic traffic can be helpful, investing in paid Facebook advertising strategies can help take your revenue to the next level.

 The key question you may be asking yourself is not how do I advertise on Facebook, but rather: how do I maximize my advertising budgets for a positive return on my investments?

 This article walks you through 5 Essential Facebook Ad Optimization tips.
 By implementing these tips you will significantly improve the performance of your next Facebook Advertising Campaign.

 1 – Find Your Perfect Audience for Facebook Ads

 Your Facebook Ad Campaign success starts with finding the right people for your products.

 If you are just starting to plan your campaign or if you are looking to optimize the results of your existing ad, look at the Facebook Audience Insights.

 Facebook Audience Insights is a helpful audience planning tool.
 It allows you to model your customers with different filters.

-You can choose to look at everyone on Facebook, people connected to your page or custom audience.
+You can choose to look at everyone on Facebook, people connected to your page, or a custom audience.

-If you are fairly new to Facebook advertising, select “Everyone On Facebook” option.
+If you are fairly new to Facebook advertising, select the “Everyone On Facebook” option.
 It allows you to take a broad look at audiences.